 Costa Rica is famous for its biodiversity and its variety of ecosystems.
 It is an ideal destination for Science-Based Educational Programming.
 Costa Rica Explorations’ home community of Turrialba is no exception.

-Turrialba is home to the Tropical Agricultural Research and Higher Education Center (CATIE), which is an “international institute for agricultural development and biological conservation in Central America and the Caribbean, combining science, education and innovation.”
-Turrialba also is know throughout the country as being the “whitewater rafting capital”.
+Turrialba is home to the Tropical Agricultural Research and Higher Education Center (CATIE), which is an “international institute for agricultural development and biological conservation in Central America and the Caribbean, combining science, education, and innovation.”
+Turrialba also is known throughout the country as being the “whitewater rafting capital”.
 It is teeming with wondrous rivers and waterfalls.